19hours/sg-statutes/Acts/Electricity Act.md

 ### Unauthorised use of electricity

-87\.\*—(1) Any person who —
+87\.—(1) Any person who —

-(a) dishonestly or fraudulently abstracts, uses or consumes, or dishonestly or fraudulently diverts or causes to be diverted, any electricity supplied by an electricity licensee; or
+(a) dishonestly or fraudulently abstracts, uses, consumes or diverts any electricity supplied by an electricity licensee;

-(b) alters or tampers with any meter supplied by an electricity licensee,
+(b) alters or tampers with any part of any meter or meter installation supplied by an electricity licensee for registering the quantity of electricity supplied to any person or premises;

+(c) does any thing that compromises or adversely affects the ability or proper operation of any meter or meter installation supplied by an electricity licensee, in duly registering the quantity of electricity supplied to any person or premises; or

+(d) causes or permits any other person to engage in conduct mentioned in paragraph (a), (b) or (c),

+shall be guilty of an offence.

+(2) A person who is guilty of an offence under subsection (1)(a), (b), (c) or (d) shall be liable on conviction to one or both of the following:

+(a) a fine that is the total of —

+(i) an amount not exceeding $50,000; and

+(ii) an amount equal to 3 times the value of electricity —

+(A) abstracted, used, consumed or diverted in the commission of the offence under subsection (1)(a), or caused or permitted to be so abstracted, used, consumed or diverted in the commission of the offence under subsection (1)(d), as the case may be; or

+(B) supplied as a result of the commission of the offence under subsection (1)(b), (c) or (d), as the case may be;

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 3 years or to both and, in the case of a continuing offence, to a further fine not exceeding $250 for every day or part thereof during which the offence continues after conviction.
+(b) imprisonment for a term not exceeding 3 years,

+and, in the case of a continuing offence, to a further fine not exceeding $250 for every day or part of a day during which the offence continues after conviction.

-(2) Where any person is prosecuted for an offence under subsection (1)(b) —
+(3) The value of the electricity abstracted, used, consumed, diverted or supplied as mentioned in subsection (2)(a)(ii), may be determined based on the amount of such electricity fairly and reasonably estimated after comparing records (as are appropriate and available) of electricity usage before, during and after the abstraction, use, consumption, diversion or supply.

+(4) If, in any proceedings before a court for an offence under subsection (1)(b) or (d), it is alleged that a person altered or tampered with any part of any meter or meter installation mentioned in subsection (1)(b), and it is proved —

+(a) that, at the time of the alleged conduct —

-(a) the possession by him of any device for altering the index of any meter or for preventing any meter from duly registering the quantity of electricity supplied by an electricity licensee;
+(i) a device or wire was attached to, or was in the vicinity of, the meter or meter installation (or any part of the meter or meter installation) for the purpose of altering the index of the meter or meter installation or preventing the meter or meter installation from duly registering the quantity of electricity supplied;

-(b) the existence of any hole on the meter cover of any meter supplied by an electricity licensee;
+(ii) the covering of the meter or meter installation had a hole which is not a result of ordinary wear and tear;

+(iii) any seal fastened by an electricity licensee to any part of the meter or meter installation was damaged, removed or changed;

-(c) the existence of any damage to, removal of or change to the chemical composition of any paint or other chemical compound applied by an electricity licensee over any screw, or other component or mechanism of any meter; or
+(iv) any paint or other chemical compound applied by an electricity licensee to or on any screw, component or mechanism of any part of the meter or meter installation was damaged or removed or altered in its chemical composition; or

-(d) the existence of any damage to the seal which is fastened to the outer cover of any meter to ensure that the cover is not removed, opened, dislodged or otherwise tampered with,
+(v) the position or arrangement of any test link on a meter terminal test block of the meter installation was changed or altered; and

+(b) that the person had, at the time of the alleged conduct, custody or control of the meter or meter installation,

-when the meter is in the custody or under the control of the person, shall be prima facie evidence that the person has altered or tampered with the meter.
+then the person is presumed, until the contrary is proved, to have so altered or tampered with the meter or meter installation.

-\*Section 87 came into operation on 1st January 2003 (S 654/2002).
+[Act 42 of 2018 wef 03/05/2019]

 ### Obstructing licensee in performance of duties